 Summer camps are a whole different beast from the camps of yesteryear.
 Instead of canoeing, there’s coding.
 S’mores over the fire?
 Nah, there’s space to be explored.
-Camps these days, especially the STEM-based kind, are sending kids home with knowledge, skills and the ability to change the world.
+STEM summer camps, are sending kids home with knowledge, skills and the ability to change the world.

 Think your child is too young?
 Think again.
 STEM teaches kids to do more than just code:

 - They gain critical thinking skills and learn how to problem solve at an early age